 Therefore, querying DSMs in figure-11 and figure-9 results in the following sequence: ([Bx], [By,Bw],[Bz])

-Figure-11.
+Fig. 7. -11.
 Dependencies among bugs and code components in Greek letters

 Conclusion and Future Work

 The traceability model for system stabilization is a novel use for an old requirements engineering method.
 Our approach provides a more integrated context for its adoption.
 The positive outcome is to have traceability repositioned as an aid to decision making.
 Hence, it puts teams in a position to effectively collaborate by discussing how to maintain and consume the traceability data.
 Meanwhile, traceability in the current industry format is mostly aimed for individual use.
 The negative outcome of our research is that traceability still relies on the quality of the data produced during requirements engineering.
 We did not address this issue, although it is crucial to demonstrate the usefulness of the approach to system stabilization.